0x4248/notebook/source/content/01 Areas/Blender/index.md

 # index

 ***
-Blender is one of my favorite programs.
+Blender is one of my favourite programs.
 This part of my vault shows some of my obsidian work and notes.